PerlAlien/Alien-Build/README.md

     The build root directory.
 This will be an absolute path.
 It is the absolute form of `./_alien` by default.

+**NOTE**: These properties should not include any blessed objects or code references, because they will be serialized using a method that does not preserve those capabilities.

 ## runtime\_prop

     my $href = $build->runtime_prop;